 The Russian Winter Festival

-The Russian Winter Festival in Moscow is a major cultural festival celebrated on an annual basis with more enthusiasm and bigger events each year.
-Visiting Moscow during Winter Festival is an ideal time to go to experience Russian culture.
+The Festival is a major cultural festival celebrated on an annual basis with more enthusiasm and grander events each year.
 Events at Izmailovo Park and the more central Revolution Square feature performances of traditional Russian song and dance, games, crafts, food, and more.

 The Christmas Village at Revolution Square is an excellent place to shop for Russian Christmas gifts including traditional folk crafts like nesting dolls, wooden toys, and painted lacquer boxes.
 It's a great place to find unique Christmas ornaments and traditional winter-weather wear like shawls and valenki, traditional felt boots.

-At Gorky Park, you can go ice skating or watch people play hockey.
-There's even cross-country skiing if it snows.
-Ice sculptures are a draw at the park.
+At Gorky Park, you can go ice skating or watch people play hockey–there's also the option of cross-country skiing if there has been recent snowfall.

 Past Russian Winter Festivals in Moscow have included displays of large, culturally significant ice sculptures.
 Over the years, the ice sculptures have included animals, cathedrals, a giant valenki, and an enormous ruble coin.
 There's a large-scale ice chess game that takes place between Moscow and London, which also hosts a Russian Winter Festival.
 The huge chess pieces, carved from ice, are a tradition with both festivals.